sasadangelo/langchain-tutorials/lesson-2/README.md

 Type the following command:
 ```
-python3 main.py
+python3 main.py -c config.yml
 ```

 ## How to run "Hello LLM" with OpenAI

 To run the "Hello LLM" with WatsonX you need to copy the `.env_sample`file in `.env` and add your IBM Cloud API Key to the `OPENAI_API_KEY` variable.

 Make sure in the `config.yml` only the following rows are uncommented (enter the project id):
 ```